lisafast/lacnotredame/content/about/2019BoardReport.md

 ## Constitution of the meeting - quorum based on registered members

 Lisa Fast, president, opened the meeting.
-Quorum requires at least 25% of members be present - there were FILL IN NUMBER HERE members present at the meeting - quorum was reached.
+Quorum requires at least 25% of members be present - there were 18 members present at the meeting - quorum was reached.
+All members present paid the $10 per family membership fee - another 4 members paid prior to the meeting but were not able to attend.

-Move to open the meeting by:
+Move to open the meeting by: Lisa Fast

-Seconded by:
+Seconded by: Dave Hayward

 ## [Approval of previous year’s minutes](https://lacnotredame.org/assets/docs/minutes/2018boardreport/)

 Minutes of the previous year's meeting were approved.

-Moved by:
+Moved by: Robert Boucher

-Seconded by:
+Seconded by: Erin Jamison

 ## Approve agenda for 2019 meeting
 * Financial Report